flatcar-archive/flatcar-docs/os/booting-on-ikoula.md

 ### Flatcar Linux images on Ikoula Cloud

-You can deploy and boot officially-built Container Linux images on Ikoula Cloud!
+You can deploy and boot officially-built Flatcar Linux images on Ikoula Cloud!

 You will need:

 - a valid account
 - a valid cloud public subscription

 Please note that images deployed on Ikoula Cloud update themselves automatically.
-The reboot strategy is "best effort", which means that if the deployed Container Linux is standalone then it will reboot automatically.
+The reboot strategy is "best effort", which means that if the deployed Flatcar Linux is standalone then it will reboot automatically.
 You can, however, [disable this behaviour][reboot-after-update].
 We also provide a FAQ on how to [achieve][coreos-update-manually] this.

 [reboot-after-update]: update-strategies.md
 [coreos-update-manually]: https://ikoula.wiki/help/Mettre_a_jour_CoreOS_manuellement/fr